-He walked on and on for miles, when, on ascending a little divide, he saw a stream in the valley beneath him.
+He walked on and on for miles when he saw a stream in the valley beneath him on ascending a little divide.
 It was the Cimarron River, and he hurried toward it to quench his intolerable thirst.
-When he arrived at its bank, to his disappointment it was nothing but a bed of sand; the sometime clear running river was perfectly dry.
+When he arrived at its bank, to his disappointment, it was nothing but a bed of sand; the sometimes clear running river was perfectly dry.

-Only for a moment, he staggered; he knew the character of many streams in the West; that often their waters run under the ground at a short distance from the surface, and in a moment he was on his knees digging vigorously in the soft sand.
-Soon the coveted fluid began to filter upwards into the little excavation he had made.
+Only for a moment, he staggered; he knew the character of many streams in the West; that often their waters run under the ground at a short distance from the surface, and in a moment, he was on his knees digging vigorously in the soft sand.
+Soon the coveted fluid filtered upwards into the little excavation he had made.
 He stooped to drink, and in the next second, a dozen arrows from an ambushed band of Comanches entered his body.
-He did not die at once, however; it is related by the Indians themselves that he killed two of their number before death laid him low.
+However, he did not die at once; it is related by the Indians themselves that he killed two of their number before death laid him low.

 Captain Sublette and Smith’s other comrades did not know what had become of him until some Mexican traders told them, having got the report from the very savages who committed the cold-blooded murder.